Ravenloft: Domains of Dread

 There are many Domains of Dread that makeup the landscape of Ravenloft.
 The Domains are surrounded by strange mists that can ensnare both people and places in Prime Material Plane and pull them into the Domains.
-Each Domain is ruled by a Darklord, however, each Darklord was imprisoned in their Domain by the Dark Powers.
+Each Domain is ruled by a Darklord, but each Darklord was imprisoned in their Domain by the Dark Powers.
 The Dark Powers "are believed to have been responsible for the overall creation of the Dread Domains".
 The concept of Domains and locations in Ravenloft besides Barovia and Mordent was introduced in the 2nd Edition campaign setting book Ravenloft: Realm of Terror (1990).
 This book outlined that the size of Ravenloft is "40,000 square miles [spanning] 26 different domains, including Barovia and Mordent.
-All of the core domains are overviewed in Ravenloft, as are eight 'islands'."
-The revised 2nd Edition boxset Ravenloft Campaign Setting (1994) is an update to Realm of Terror, however, it removes Domains that were destroyed in the Grand Conjunction adventure series and adds new Domains.
-The metaplot of the adventure series was used to update the setting; "David Wise, leader of the 'Kargat' of Ravenloft designers at TSR, has said there were a few reasons for the changes.
+All of the core domains are overviewed in Ravenloft, as are eight 'islands'".
+The revised 2nd Edition boxset Ravenloft Campaign Setting (1994) is an update to Realm of Terror, but it removes Domains that were destroyed in the Grand Conjunction adventure series and adds new Domains.
+The metaplot of the adventure series was used to update the setting: "David Wise, leader of the 'Kargat' of Ravenloft designers at TSR, has said there were a few reasons for the changes.
 Some domains were changed or removed because they didn't fit into Ravenloft ecologically [...].
 Some domains were removed or merged because their lords were too similar, and finally some islands of terror were kicked to the curb just because they were 'less exciting'. [...]
 A few domains that had appeared since the publication of Ravenloft: Realm of Terror were notably missing [...].
 All told, Ravenloft Campaign Setting covers 20 core domains and nine islands".
 The 5th Edition campaign guide Van Richten's Guide to Ravenloft (2021) includes an overview of 39 Domains and many Domains are given a "wholesale revision" while "other Domains keep their original lore but are advanced in other ways".
-Rob Wieland writing for Forbes explained that in this book "Many of the domains have new Darklords that reflect their original character but have details changed to better fit the type of horror the domain is supposed to represent."
+Rob Wieland, writing for Forbes, explained that in this book "many of the domains have new Darklords that reflect their original character but have details changed to better fit the type of horror the domain is supposed to represent".

 Some of the more notable Domains include: